 Remote Pilot certificate holders need to be aware of the FAA’s requirements for recurrent training.

 Certificate holders must complete a recurrent training course or pass a recurrent knowledge test every 24 calendar months to continue to exercise the privileges of their Remote Pilot Certificate.
 For example, if the Remote Pilot certificate was received on September 15, 2016, the recurrent requirement will need to be completed on or before September 30, 2018.

-If you are a manned pilot under Part 61 with a current flight review, you can take a recurrent Part 107 Knowledge Test at a Knowledge Test Center testing facility, or take the online training course “Part 107 Small Unmanned Aircraft Systems (Small UAS) Recurrent,” on the FAA Safety Team Web site.
+If you are a manned pilot under Part 61 with a current flight review, you can take the online training course “Part 107 Small Unmanned Aircraft Systems (Small UAS) Recurrent,” on the FAA Safety Team Website.

 Remote Pilot training materials from the FAA are available online, free of charge.
 The FAA’s Remote Pilot Knowledge Test Prep site provides comprehensive information to prepare for the FAA exam and the recurrent training requirement.

 If you need insurance for your sUAS business, we can assist!
 We have programs for standalone sUAS businesses, and businesses that use sUAS in support of other work (e.g. photographers, videographers, real estate offices, property inspectors).
 Please contact us for more information.